Gaming: Kuwait’s Next Frontier for Economic Diversification

 Many Arab players already visit the كازينوالكويت, which are licensed in other jurisdictions.
 The Kuwaiti government misses out on the tax revenues they generate.

-Any effort to legitimise casino operations or betting platforms as economic drivers will likely face pushback from different factions.
+Any effort to legitimize casino operations or betting platforms as economic drivers will likely face pushback from different factions.

-Kuwait is smaller than some of its neighbours in the Middle East.
+Kuwait is smaller than some of its neighbors in the Middle East.
 That sheer size difference will affect scaling, forcing Kuwait to depend more on exporting services and events.

 The country will need to partner with players across the region and improve its cultural adaptability to compete across various markets.

-However, Kuwait can start pulling policy levers that will help make a potential diversification play successful by organising grants for creative start-ups and offering tax incentives for tech investment.
+However, Kuwait can start pulling policy levers that will help make a potential diversification play successful by organizing grants for creative start-ups and offering tax incentives for tech investment.

-They can also encourage partnerships between telecoms and eSports organisers to build venues and vocational programmes that teach gaming skills, such as coding, animation and live production.
+They can also encourage partnerships between telecoms and eSports organizers to build venues and vocational programmes that teach gaming skills, such as coding, animation and live production.

 Gaming in Kuwait: An Economic Game-Changer Waiting to be Exploited